BACK TO TOP

 The sound of this guitar is everything one hopes for when speaking of Torres: enveloping clarity, rich tonal palette, intimate yet powerful projection, and a unique ability to move the listener.
 The construction is exquisite, faithful to both proportion and spirit, with an attention to detail that reflects Marrabello’s training and his deep respect for the Spanish school.

-This guitar not only represents the work of a young and talented guitar maker like Daniele Marrabello; it also represents the continuity of a line that runs from Torres to Grondona, from Grondona to Bottelli, and from Bottelli to Marrabello.
+This guitar not only represents the work of a young and talented guitar maker like Daniele Marrabello; it also represents the continuity of a line.
 Ongoing evolution of an art that continues to breathe with beauty.

 Now, let’s dive fully into this guitar built by Daniele Marrabello.

-This is not just another guitar.
-This is a MADERA guitar.
-And what does that mean?
-It means that it embodies exactly what we seek when we commission an instrument: that the maker gives the very best of themselves, that they use exceptional woods, that they are inspired from the very first moment, and that they work with passion, precision, and creative freedom.
+This guitar embodies exactly what we seek when we commission an instrument: that the maker gives the very best of themselves, that they use exceptional woods, that they are inspired from the very first moment, and that they work with passion, precision, and creative freedom.
 And that’s precisely what we feel has happened here.
 We believe Daniele felt at ease with this guitar from the start, that he knew he had something special in his hands.
 That he built it with enthusiasm, with total dedication, and with meticulous attention at every step of the process.
 Because to arrive at the result we have before us, it could not have been any other way.

 Look also at the heel of the guitar, that zigzag pattern created by the wood’s grain, and how those forms softly flow into the neck in a delicate, organic transition shaped like waves.
 That artistic contrast between sharp zigzag points and the soft, flowing waves as they meet the neck.
 Brilliant.

 The rosette, in turn, is a marvel of execution: each of its tiny pieces is identical, measured with obsessive precision.
 And then there are those small creative gestures that make all the difference: Daniele has matched two “bird’s eyes” in the maple precisely with the end of the purflings at the base of the heel on the back.
-Isn’t that amazing?
-They may seem like minor details — but aren’t small details what make great things truly great?
-That aesthetic pursuit, that thoughtful design, that expressive freedom — they give this guitar a soul.
+That aesthetic pursuit, that thoughtful design… they give this guitar a remarkable quality.

 And yet, all of this would mean little if the sound were not up to the same level.
 Because a guitar is, above all, a musical instrument.
 And everything essential revolves around its sound and playability.

 And this is where the guitar truly shines.
 Because if its visual beauty is delicate, evocative, and refined, its sound is even more compelling.
 This is an instrument of dazzling clarity, deep sonic beauty, and a warm, intimate, and enveloping character.
-A sound that seduces through its honesty and its magic.
 That elusive thing we call the “Torres sound” is right here.
-And anyone who has had the privilege of playing a genuine Torres guitar or one of the Torres models by Daniele’s teacher Enrico Bottelli will understand it instantly.
+And anyone who has had the privilege of playing a genuine Torres guitar will understand it instantly.
 Daniele has captured it.

 It’s not common to find guitars that, while bearing the name “Torres model,” actually succeed in capturing the essence of that legendary sound.
 Daniele Marrabello has done it.
 And not only in sound, but also in the elasticity, the plasticity under the fingers, that make the guitar feel alive, responsive, as if it joyfully answers the player’s touch.
 A true pleasure for the guitarist.

-This guitar doesn’t just represent the best of young Italian talent.
-It is —in spirit and in substance— a guitar born from a living, demanding tradition, and one that responds to it with its own voice, full of beauty, reverence, and truth.
-A true “MADERA guitar.”
+A guitar born from a living, demanding tradition, and one that responds to it with its own voice, full of beauty.

 Scale Length: 650mm